nexmo-se/e2ee-key-exchage-matrix/README.md

 - All messages are signed to verify the sending client against the public key information exchanged when the 1-1 olm session is established.
 This is compared against the connectionId but could also be compared against other identification if desired

 Caveats:

 - The approach fits more naturally a per-stream e2e secret, with the publisher "leading" key establishment and rotation for their published streams.
   It can be used for the current per session e2e secret, with the application electing a "lead" client bootstrapping the key establishment and rotation.
 This is what the example does.
 - If the "lead" client disconnects, either a new "lead" client needs to be selected and existing session recovered, or the session must restart with the new "leader".
 This is currently a TODO.
+Another potential option is to set up a remote client on the cloud that play the role of lead client throughout the session.

 Read https://matrix.org/docs/guides/end-to-end-encryption-implementation-guide for further reference

 ## Usage

-- Read how.to.server.txt to setup a local server or use your preferred way to do that
-- Customize js/app.js with the API key, sessionId and token
-  - Note: the session has to be created setting up E2E, read the documentation to learn how to do it
+- Start server by running node server.js
 - Open index.html on a browser supported by OpenTok E2E encryption, open several tabs
 - Choose one of the browser tabs as the "lead" client.
-Click "Get camera" and "Connect and publish", this will start publishing from that client
+Click "Get camera" and "Connect and publish as lead", this will start publishing from that client
-- On the other tabs, click "Connect and only subscribe" to join the session and subscribe.
+- On the other tabs, click "Connect and publish as participant" to join the session and publish.
 Check the console to see the E2E secret changes and messages exchanged
 - Closing already connected tabs will simulate disconnections

 This is a very simple, basic, application, do not expect fancy eyecandy

 ## Notes on olm library

 - The files olm.js, olm.wasm and olm.d.ts are included to facilitate the application usage.
 They are built from https://gitlab.matrix.org/matrix-org/olm.git, release 3.2.12